Menu

 Financial Support

-The successful candidate will be employed as Graduate Research Assistant or receive a stipend in accordance with the current regulations at the Graduate School of the CyI and of the LU.
+The successful candidate will be employed as Graduate Research Fellow or receive a stipend in accordance with the current regulations at the Graduate School of the CyI and of the LU.

 The exact salary / stipend level to will be confirmed upon appointment.